 “This news sent the company’s share price shooting up 15% in a single day.”

 But anyway, you want answers — right?
-The Thinkolator tells us that this pitch is for Esperion Therapeutics (ESPR), a stock that has been similarly promoted a few times in recent years (Ray Blanco called it the “golden pill” last September, though it’s down 20% or so since then, and last summer Stansberry’s Dave Lashmet called it the “most valuable pill in development”).
+The Thinkolator tells us that this pitch is (still) for Esperion Therapeutics (ESPR), a stock that has been similarly promoted a few times in recent years (Ray Blanco called it the “golden pill”, though it hasn’t moved much since then, and two years ago Stansberry’s Dave Lashmet called it the “most valuable pill in development”).

 The timing teased is “could soar 1,000% in a few short years,” and the ad is signed by Chris Wood… but there’s also a quote from Dr. Roizen: